-Our bright and bubbly Adelady girls, Hayley and Lauren, are back for their sixth year as TLT ambassadors!
+Our bright and bubbly Adelady girls, Hayley and Lauren, are back for their seventh year as TLT ambassadors!
 You may recognise the girls from their weekly TV show on Channel 9 or their magazine and socials celebrating the best of South Australia!

 Brenton’s hot tips for your Longest Table success?
 Get a good group of friends together, plan well and don’t stress too much about the cooking – less is more!